 How does a low GSH/GSSG manifest?
 It can be fatigue, lack of mental focus, brain fog, muscle fatigue, and aches and pains.

-These symptoms are not only associated with many chronic diseases, but are also a result of “mitochondrial dysfunction,” which occurs when mitochondria lose the protection of GSH, free radicals attack the mitochondria, and cellular energy decreases.8 In fact, autoimmune conditions like multiple sclerosis, Crohn’s disease, rheumatoid arthritis, diabetes, Lyme disease, heavy metal load, organotoxins, and more all have “mitochondrial dysfunction,” low levels of GSH, and profound fatigue.
+These symptoms are not only associated with many chronic diseases.
+Still, they are also a result of “mitochondrial dysfunction,” which occurs when mitochondria lose the protection of GSH, free radicals attack the mitochondria, and cellular energy decreases.8 Autoimmune conditions like multiple sclerosis, Crohn’s disease, rheumatoid arthritis, diabetes, Lyme disease, heavy metal load, organotoxins, and more all have “mitochondrial dysfunction,” low levels of GSH, and profound fatigue.

 Restoring active glutathione (GSH) levels and the ratio of active reduce to inactive “oxidized” GSH/GSSG can correct some, if not all, of the energy depletion.

 Depletion and Disease

 Glutathione deficiency makes you vulnerable to oxidative stress and inflammation, both of which are markers of accelerated aging and chronic illness.
 If you have too little GSH, you can’t fight off your cell’s mitochondria.
 As a result, you start to feel more tired because the mitochondria are less efficient when they get oxidized or “rusted.”

 The free radical damage caused by oxidation then triggers your immune system to clean up the damage, which results in inflammation.